A transformer oil moisture tester is indispensable in electrical laboratories and for organizations that operate or maintain transformers.

 Advantages of TOR-1 transformer oil moisture tester

-The TOR-1 transformer oil moisture tester will be a useful addition to power transformer maintenance as it helps in preventing the costly water damage.
+The TOR-1 transformer oil moisture tester will be a useful addition to power transformer maintenance as it helps prevent costly water damage.
 Monitoring the moisture level, technicians can take the appropriate measures.

-The tester allows analyzing the oil in the field owing to an integrated rechargeable battery.
-The battery can withstand a prolonged discharge, a cyclic discharge, a deep discharge, and a high-current discharge, features low self-discharge rates during long-term storage and a reliable self-protection against overcharges and excess charges.
+The tester allows analyzing the oil in the field owing to an integrated battery.
+The battery can withstand prolonged, cyclic, deep, and high-current discharges, as well as features low self-discharge rates during long-term storage and reliable self-protection against overcharges.

 The upgraded model also includes an RGB backlight which indicates the testing stages.
-The backlight color changes from orange at the analysis start to green when the results are available.
+The backlight color changes from orange at the start of analysis to green when the results are available.

-The TOR-1 transformer oil moisture tester will allow conducting a diagnostic evaluation of transformer oil as soon as possible and taking prompt measures without awaiting the electrical engineering lab analysis results.
-All of this is feasible in the most remote areas, in the field, just near the transformer, even without connecting the instrument to external power supply.
+The TOR-1 transformer oil moisture tester enables rapid diagnostic evaluation of transformer oil and allows prompt action to be taken without waiting for laboratory analysis results.
+This is possible even in remote areas, directly in the field, near the transformer, and without the need to connect the instrument to an external power supply.